 To stop a Work Order, click on the 'Stop' button.

-You can also re-start a stopped Work Order.
+You can also re-open the stopped Work Order.

 3.10 Capacity Planning in Work Order